iamharryliu/vigilant-broccoli/README.md

 ## About

-vigilant-broccoli is my personal mono-repo that I use to house all the code (or most) that I am working on.
+vigilant-broccoli is my personal mono-repo that I use to house all the code (or most) that I am working on and documentation.

 ## Machine Setup